 - File a lawsuit against the at-fault driver

-Paula was driving to work northbound in the far right lane on Pacific Coast Highway heading toward Malibu.
+Paula was driving northbound in the far right lane on Pacific Coast Highway heading toward Malibu.
 Joey was also in the right lane, driving right behind her.
 He wanted to pass Paula so he slowly moved into the center lane and increased his speed.
-Once he thought he had passed Paula, he moved back into the right lane in front of her.
+Once he thought he had passed Paula, he started moving back into the right lane in front of her.

-Unfortunately, when Joey moved back into the right lane, his car collided with the driver’s side front quarter panel of Paula’s car, causing both cars to veer off the road.
-The crash fractured Paula’s left wrist against the steering wheel.
-Both drivers called 911.
+Unfortunately, when Joey moved back into the right lane, his car collided with Paula’s car, causing both cars to veer off the road and severely injuring Paula.

-Two other drivers pulled off the road to see if anyone was injured.
 When the police and paramedics arrived, they treated Paula and transported her to the local hospital.
-Both witnesses spoke with the officer and gave their accounts of what they believed caused the crash.
+Witnesses spoke with the investigating officer and gave their accounts of what they believed caused the crash.

 “The driver of a vehicle overtaking another vehicle proceeding in the same direction shall pass to the left at a safe distance without interfering with the safe operation of the overtaken vehicle, subject to the limitations and exceptions set forth in this article.”

-However, Paula was also issued a citation under California Code § 21753, which reads in part:
+However, the investigating officer also determined that instead of allowing Joey to safely pass, Paula increased her speed, so she also contributed to the accident.
+Paula was issued a citation under California Code § 21753, which reads in part: